rugbyprof/4553-Spatial-DS/Assignments/10-Program-6/README.md

         },
        etc...
 ```
->It basically is a dictionary with each `country` as a key that gives access to another dictionary that uses `city` as a key.
+>This is a dictionary with each `country` as a key that gives access to another dictionary that uses `city` as a key.
 Using the same method I discussed in class, we use the dictionary to count individual instances (occurrences) of key words.
+So for every row in the database, I use the `country` to access the "country" dictionary, then use `city` to find the correct "city" dictionary, and then finally increment the `count` entry.
 Since `city` had over 6000 unknowns, by using `country` as a key, at least we know which country the attack occured in.

 <sup>Source:
 https://stackoverflow.com/questions/20792445/calculate-rgb-value-for-a-range-of-values-to-create-heat-map </sup>